 The third of these great religions places faith in another book as the Creator’s revealed knowledge of how to worship and obey God: the Koran of the Islamic faith.

 Many men of science refuse to face this most fundamental of all questions about the nature of our being and of the universe.
 British historian Paul Johnson has stated that such men of knowledge “are not going to confess their own ignorance, indeed, their intellectual impotence” (Spectator, Nov.
 12, 2005).
-In his subsequent writings, as he proceeds through his eighth decade of life, Johnson occasionally reverts to musings on the metaphysical.
-But that piece in November 2005 stands out for its challenge to skeptics who doubt the very existence of the supreme Creator.
+In his subsequent writings since that edition of the Spectator, written three years ago, as he proceeds through his eighth decade of life, Johnson occasionally reverts to musings on the metaphysical.
+But the piece in the November 2005 Spectator stands out for its robust response to the skeptics who doubt the very existence of the Supreme Creator.

 He dares to consider God!

-In that same Spectator column, Johnson challenged one of the most brilliant of mathematical minds, Dr. Stephen Hawking, author of A Brief History of Time.
-Referring to a tv interview during which Hawking was asked, “What existed before the universe began?”
+In that same Spectator column, Johnson challenged the individual who is considered to possess one of the most brilliant of mathematical minds, Dr. Stephen Hawking, author of A Brief History of Time.
+Referring to a tv interview during which Hawking was asked the question, “What existed before the universe began?”
 Johnson quoted Hawking’s reply: “That’s a meaningless question.”

 Zeroing in on his own unique quest for answers to this question, Paul Johnson admitted, “Since an early age I have always been puzzled by God” (ibid.).
-Yet, unlike the men of science whom he derides for ignoring these most basic of questions, he has obviously been honest about his search to find answers.
-The logical foundation for his quest is this: “The fact of an all-powerful God, who transcends all the laws of physics, and equally supplies order in the vacuum left by their non-existence, is the only explanation ….”
+Yet, unlike the men of science whom he derides for ignoring these most basic of questions, he has obviously been honest about his search to find the answers to his puzzlement about the Creator.
+He indicates that he started with the intellectually correct, yet politically incorrect, logical foundation for his quest: “The fact of an all-powerful God, who transcends all the laws of physics, and equally supplies order in the vacuum left by their non-existence, is the only explanation ….”

-Johnson’s questions are akin to those asked by every true and honest thinker through the ages: “If God had always existed, why did He suddenly decide to create the universe and humanity? … He created space and time at the same moment.
+Johnson’s questions are akin to those asked by every true and honest thinker down through the ages: “If God had always existed, why did He suddenly decide to create the universe and humanity?
+Why did He do it then, and not earlier or later? … He created space and time at the same moment.
 But what was His motive?
 What did He hope or intend to achieve?
 What exactly is God’s plan?” (ibid.).